slotix/dbconvert-streams-public/README.md

 ## Blazing Speed

-DBConvert Streams is engineered for speed!
-In the latest performance tests, migrating 50 million records—totaling approximately 150 GB of data—from MySQL to Postgres was completed in a staggering 21 minutes and 10 seconds.
-Experience unprecedented efficiency in your database migration and replication processes.
+> DBConvert Streams, the speedster of database migration tools, raced through the latest performance tests with finesse.
+Picture this: 50 million records, around 150 GB of data, zooming from MySQL to Postgres in just over 20 minutes.
+And here's the cherry on top—speeds reaching up to 120 Mb per second.
+Brace yourself for unparalleled efficiency in your database migration and replication processes!

 ![test results](https://github.com/slotix/dbconvert-streams-public/blob/main/assets/images/50M-Recs.png)